 - B.S.
 (2001), The Hebrew University of Jerusalem

-Research in the Tal-Gan laboratory will focus on the development of chemical-based tools to address important biological questions with potential therapeutic implications.
+Research in the Tal-Gan laboratory is focused on the development of chemical-based tools to address important biological questions with potential therapeutic implications.
 There is a constant demand for new and improved chemical probes that can be utilized to study diverse biological systems, and peptides represent attractive tools for the generation of such probes.
-My lab will use peptides and their analogs to study important signaling pathways and develop novel drug-leads.
-Two main areas of research will be insulin and bacterial communication.
+My lab uses peptides and their analogs to study important signaling pathways and develop novel drug-leads.
+Two main areas of research are insulin and bacterial communication.

 Alternative approaches for antimicrobial therapy

 Bacteria utilize chemical signals to communicate and synchronize their behavior.
 These signals enable bacteria to assess their environments and population densities, and thus adapt quickly to internal or external changes.
 The diverse signaling pathways are used by bacteria to behave as multicellular organisms either by collectively turning on group-beneficial phenotypes at high cell density or by sacrificing individual bacterium to secure the survival of the colony in stressful conditions.
-My lab will use two different approaches to combat bacterial infections by intercepting bacterial signaling pathways.
-The first approach will be to develop pathogen-specific antibiotics that only kill the target pathogen without harming the natural human microflora.
-The second approach will be to attenuate phenotypes associated with pathogen infectivity (such as virulence factor production and biofilm formation) without killing the bacteria, thus reducing the selective pressure for resistance.
+My lab uses two different approaches to combat bacterial infections by intercepting bacterial signaling pathways.
+The first approach develops pathogen-specific antibiotics that only kill the target pathogen without harming the natural human microflora.
+The second approach is to attenuate phenotypes associated with pathogen infectivity (such as virulence factor production and biofilm formation) without killing the bacteria, thus reducing the selective pressure for resistance.

-The interdisciplinary research in the Tal-Gan lab will include the development of efficient synthetic pathways for the construction of various peptidomimetics and the application of these compounds to the characterization and treatment of various disease states using state-of-the-art biological screening techniques.
+The interdisciplinary research in the Tal-Gan lab includes the development of efficient synthetic pathways for the construction of various peptidomimetics and the application of these compounds to the characterization and treatment of various disease states using state-of-the-art biological screening techniques.